Cerberus-ik/rr-live/rr-live/README.md

 # RR-live
 This is our new material frontend.
-It uses [MDL](https://getmdl.io/index.html) as it's framework.
+It uses [MDL](https://getmdl.io/index.html) and [Google Charts](https://developers.google.com/chart/) as it's frameworks.